Newtown Creek: Water quality

-Bridges
+Crossings

+The westernmost crossing of Newtown Creek is the Greenpoint Tube of the New York City Subway's IND Crosstown Line.
+It was constructed beginning in the late 1920s and opened for passenger traffic in 1933.

-The westernmost crossing of the creek is the Pulaski Bridge, built in 1954 to replace the Vernon Avenue Bridge slightly to the west.
+The westernmost road crossing of the creek is the Pulaski Bridge, built in 1954 to replace the Vernon Avenue Bridge slightly to the west.
 Upstream is the Greenpoint Avenue Bridge, built in 1987 to replace bridges that dated to the 1850s.
 The final bridge upstream, before the convergence of English Kills and the East Branch, is the Kosciuszko Bridge carrying the Brooklyn Queens Expressway (Interstate 278); it was built in 1939 and replaced in 2017–2019.

 There are several now-demolished bridges that crossed Newtown Creek.
 The Vernon Avenue Bridge, connecting Manhattan Avenue in Brooklyn with Vernon Boulevard in Queens, was a Warren truss bridge that existed from 1905 to 1954.
 The Penny Bridge, near the current site of the Kosciuszko Bridge, was a swing bridge connecting Meeker Avenue in Brooklyn with Laurel Hill Boulevard in Queens.
 Various forms of the Penny Bridge existed from 1803 until the Kosciuszko Bridge was completed in 1939.
 Finally, the Maspeth Plank Road bridge connected the two sections of Maspeth Avenue in Brooklyn and Queens just north of where English Kills and the East Branch merge.
 It was eliminated in the late 19th century, having been deemed an obstruction to navigation.

+Houseboats

+Several houseboats are docked on the Newtown Creek.
+These include the MV Schamonchi, a former Martha's Vineyard ferry that ended up in Brooklyn when it was decommissioned and sold in 2005.
+The Schamonchi served as a squat and a party space, and owners paid to dock it at 190 Morgan.
+Other boats are rented out to tenants.
+Most boats are docked on city land, without a marina, so owners do not pay to park their boat.
+Boat dwellers have faced eviction several times from the city's Small Business Services Department and the Transportation Department.